 A good way to understand where consumers’ priorities lie and what their pain points are

-During a recession and lately a cost of living crisis, it is likely that consumers will slash their spending and search for deals, incentives, and support.
+During a threat of recession, and more recently a cost of living crisis, it is likely that consumers will slash their spending and search for deals, incentives, and support.

-Understanding why your brand appeals to consumers, as well as what makes competing brands appealing to consumers, can help businesses correctly position themselves and make smarter and more informed decisions during a recession.
+Understanding why your brand appeals to consumers, as well as what makes competing brands appealing, can help businesses correctly position themselves and make smarter, more informed decisions during a recession.

 Understand what your competitors are doing and how to get the edge over them